OpenBEL/belmgr/README.md

 git clone https://github.com/OpenBEL/belmgr
 cd belmgr

-# Run one of the scripts below - first one to build the BELMgr, the second one to do local
+# Run one of the scripts below

-#     development -- see note about github rate limit reached below
+# Build the BELMgr for deployment
 # ./scripts/build.sh

+# Set up local development for plugin and webeditor
 # ./scripts/setup-localdev.sh

-# For rebuilding and serving the BELMgr after making changes to the plugin during development
-cd webeditor
-../scripts/rebuild-belmgr-localdev.sh  # builds plugin, then webeditor, then serves it
 ```

 #### If you see 'github rate limit reached' - follow these instructions: